RobiMez/sma/README.md

 Before you begin, ensure you have met the following requirements:

-- You have installed the latest version of Node.js and pnpm or yarn.
+- You have installed the latest version of Node.js and pnpm
 - You have a MongoDB database set up.

 ## Installation